OmerGez9001/AzAssignment/README.md

 The complete assignment.
 In here you will find:
 1. The ARM template, which includes a simple-vm, 3 storages (one is bound to the vm and will not be used) and 2 containers.
-2. The Script, which does Deployment to the ARM template and runs a script that creates, uploads and copies blobs from storage A to storage B
+2. The Script, which does Deployment to the ARM template and runs a script that creates, uploads and copies blobs from storage A to storage B.
 3. The Dashboard json, which holds the dashboard that monitors the server and the 2 storage accounts.

 Important notes: